theGaryLarson/byte-bandits/CONTRIBUTING.md

 # How to Contribute

 ### Schema changes
-1. Any changes to the schema should only be done in your section unless discussed with other team members.
+1. Any changes to the schema should only be done in your section of the byte_bandits_schema.sql file unless discussed with other team members.
 2. When making changes be sure to also adjust the insert statements in the byte_bandits_inserts.sql file to reflect your changes.
 3. Once you are satisfied with your changes.
 4. Rerun the byte_bandits_schema.sql file to rebuild the database.